DELETE IT: Don't Get Hooked

 *Remember: “Think before you click the link”.
 If you have any concerns about a message or link, don't open the message or click the link.
-Instead forward it to firstname.lastname@example.org.
+Instead forward it as an attachment to firstname.lastname@example.org

 2What if I accidentally fall for a phishing email?

 As cybercriminals get more sophisticated with their tricks, it can be harder to recognize phishing emails.
-If you respond to a phishing email with your password, change it immediately and notify the UBC Information Security team at email@example.com.
-We will work with you to protect your account.
+If you respond to a phishing email with your password, change it immediately and notify the UBC Information Security team at email@example.com so we can work with you to protect your account.

 If you accidentally open an attachment from a suspicious email, delete it immediately (and empty the Recycling Bin on your desktop) and send an email to firstname.lastname@example.org to let them know about the incident.